HL7/home-lab-report/input/pagecontent/implementation_guide.md

 Rather than creating multiple condition-specific profiles that only differ by value set binding for each type of At-Home In-Vitro Test type, this IG contains a set of [framework profiles](artifacts.html#profiles-at-home-in-vitro-test-report-framework) which conform to US Core Profiles (where available) with At-Home In-Vitro specific constraints and/or extensions.
 Some of the framework profiles are intended to be used as-is and some are intended to be used as a base with further constraints, mainly bindings to condition-specific value sets.
 Each profile contains information about which type they are and which elements are expected to be further constrained for a specific use case.

-There is a set of [example profiles that represent the COVID-19 use case](artifacts.html#profiles-covid-19-at-home-in-vitro-test-report) which should act as guidance for implementation of different use cases.
-These example profiles have been instantiated in the [example instances](artifacts.html#examples-covid-19-at-home-in-vitro-test-report) included in the guide.
+There is a set of [COVID-19 use case profiles](artifacts.html#profiles-covid-19-at-home-in-vitro-test-report) which should act as guidance for implementation of different use cases.
+These profiles have been instantiated in the [example instances](artifacts.html#examples-covid-19-at-home-in-vitro-test-report) included in the guide.

  <table border="1">
   <thead>